 4.2.1 Correlation of hydrologic metrics with salmon metrics

-The information in Supplemental Table 1 was used to calculate Pearson correlation coefficients between flow metrics and observed ecological quantities: four coho observation types (the number of spawners, number of redds, number of smolt, and the number of smolts produced per female spawner) (Figure 8), and three Chinook observation types (all aforementioned types except number of redds, since local redd monitoring for Chinook has an insufficient record length) (Supplemental Figure 1)).
+The flow metrics for each Brood Year (Supplemental Table 1) were used to calculate Pearson correlation coefficients between flow metrics and observed ecological quantities: four coho observation types (the number of spawners, number of redds, number of smolt, and the number of smolts produced per female spawner) (Figure 8), and three Chinook observation types (all aforementioned types except number of redds, since local redd monitoring for Chinook has an insufficient record length) (Supplemental Figure 1)).

-These correlations were used as a first pass filter to refine the set of variables considered in the linear modeling exercise.
+These correlations were used as a first pass filter to refine the set of variables considered for linear modeling.
 A larger number of predictors was evaluated than the set depicted here; the predictors included in Figure 8 are selected because of a high correlation coefficient or an unexpected result.
 A full correlation matrix is shown in Supplemental Figure 1.